Skip to Content

 ●8.
 Jacks:

 Jacks are used for lifting the corners of your lawnmower so that the roller skids or skates can be placed beneath it.
-A jack is more heavy-duty than other tools and it works a little differently.
-Instead of crowbarring the tool up, a hydraulic lever is used for lifting your lawnmower.
+A jack is more heavy-duty than other tools, and it works a little differently.
+Instead of crowbarring the tool, a hydraulic lever is used to lift your lawnmower.

-A jack and a jack stand must be part of your lawnmower repair kit especially if you own a riding lawnmower.
-You must never depend upon a jack alone to hold a riding lawnmower safely.
-Sometimes its hydraulic locking valve may fail, hurting you or damaging your riding lawnmower.
+A jack and a jack stand must be part of your lawnmower repair kit, especially if you own a riding lawnmower.
+It would be best if you never depended upon a jack alone to hold a riding lawnmower safely.
+Its hydraulic locking valve may sometimes fail, hurting you or damaging your riding lawnmower.

 Jack’s stands are designed to capture your riding lawnmower safely if used correctly.
 It will prevent the riding lawnmower from slipping, shifting, or moving from its proper place and height while you are repairing it.